EmmasBox/blackwall-protocol/README.md

-# blackwall-protocol
+# Blackwall Protocol
-Blackwall Protocol is a terminal based administration panel for RACF
+Blackwall Protocol is a terminal based administration panel for RACF.

+Dependencies:
+textual (for UI)
+ZOAU (For gathering system information like LPAR name) RACFU (communicating with RACF)